 Boycott, Divestment, and Sanctions Campaigns

 The Boycott, Divestment, Sanctions (BDS) movement aims to demonize, delegitimize, and destroy the Jewish nature of Israel, with the result of denying to Jews their right of national self-determination.
 Their goal is implemented by tactics on campuses across the country that seek universities’ divestment of funds from Israeli companies and American companies that do business with Israel, as well as the boycott of Israeli scholars and universities.
-In general, it is Muslim and pro-Palestinian student groups who demand divestment, and faculty who promote the boycott of Israeli scholars.

 Early History of the BDS Movement